HsiangHung/Machine_Learning_Note/Classification/README.md

 In the imbalanced cases, how do fraud rates (proportion of positive events) influence the metrics?
 The post [[Sin-Yi Chou]][Precision - Recall Curve, a Different View of Imbalanced Classifiers] has very wonderful disucssion about it and we can have intuition as follows.

 Suppose for same amount of positive cases and model performance, lower fraud rate means more negative events.
-Thus precision may drop and recall keeps the same.
+Thus precision may drop if recall keeps the same.
 The False positive rate doesn't change.
 Then we can expect
 ROC curve remains similar, but precision-recall curve will change.

 [[Sin-Yi Chou]][Precision - Recall Curve, a Different View of Imbalanced Classifiers] shows comparison on ROC and PR curves at various positive rates: 0.5, 0.1, 0.01 below.
 We can see in (a) ROC patterns are roughly irrespective of the positive rates.